Gdańsk: Demographics

 Around 1600, the city’s population was composed of over 90% Germans and adherents of Protestantism.
 Around 1700, more than 80% of the inhabitants were Protestants, followed by Catholics with about 10% and a smaller but significant group of Calvinists, while German remained the dominant language.
+According to another source, in year 1770, shortly before the Partitions of Poland, only 58% of the inhabitants were Germans, while 42% were all others (including Poles and Kashubians).
 By 1816, the proportion of Catholics had risen to 23.6%, whereas Protestants accounted for 70% of the population.
 In 1890, according to Stefan Ramułt there were 92.28% Germans, 0.94% Poles, 4.50% Kashubians, 2.11% Jews and 0.17% others.
 In the 1920 election, 6.5% of the inhabitants voted for the Polish Party while the 1923 census conducted in the Free City of Danzig indicated that of all inhabitants in the city proper, 95% were German-speaking and 3.5% spoke Polish and Kashubian.
 In 1929, Poles and Kashubians accounted for 11% of Danzig‘s total population (23,120 people out of 215,464).
 The end of World War II is a significant break in continuity with regard to the inhabitants of Gdańsk.

 German citizens began to flee en masse as the Soviet Red Army advanced, composed of both spontaneous flights driven by rumors of Soviet atrocities, and organised evacuation starting in the summer of 1944 which continued into the spring of 1945.
 Approximately 1% (100,000) of the German civilian population residing east of the Oder–Neisse line perished in the fighting prior to the surrender in May 1945.
 German civilians were also sent as "reparations labour" to the Soviet Union.

 Poles from other parts of Poland replaced the former German-speaking population, with the first settlers arriving in March 1945.
 On 30 March 1945, the Gdańsk Voivodeship was established as the first administrative Polish unit in the Recovered Territories.
 As of 1 November 1945, around 93,029 Germans remained within the city limits.
 Ethnically German population was then expelled to Germany, while these of the locals who declared Polish nationality and were ethnically verified as Poles were permitted to remain; according to the census of 1950 out of 194,633 inhabitants of Gdańsk 12% (23,442) were pre-war autochthons of the Regained Lands, including 22,213 from the city of Gdańsk itself, 828 from neighbouring areas of the Free City and 401 from elsewhere.

 The settlers can be grouped according to their background: